 Randomly assign half of these participants to the “better accuracy” group and the other half to the “worse accuracy” group.

 Lead participants to separate cubicles and inform them that they will soon make real monetary decisions where they can (anonymously) reward and punish other participants.

 Have the participants do the matrices with their corresponding group identification.
-Instruct them to indicate their choices by selecting one box per matrix.
+Instruct them to indicate their choices by selecting one box per matrix (Figure 3).

+Fully debrief participants.

+Analysis

+Score the matrices from 1 to 14, where 14 stands for the choice in the matrix which gives the member of the in-group the maximum possible points on that matrix and 1 gives the in-group the minimum possible points.
+A score of 7.5 represents maximal fairness.
+In the original studies, one-sample t-tests were used to determine whether the 16 individual means scores in group were significantly different from the point of fairness (7.5).

 Representative Result

-This procedure typically results in considerably higher payouts (i.e. more rewards and less penalties) for in-group members compared to out-group members.
+This procedure typically results in considerably higher payouts (i.e., more rewards and less penalties) for in-group members compared to out-group members.
 This in-group favoritism emerges regardless of the experimental condition; even when the group labels signal no objective value (i.e., “under-estimator” and “over-estimator”), this distinction is sufficient for discriminatory behavior (Figure 2).
 Moreover, these differences cannot be attributed to general tendencies to make unfair decisions, since participants typically choose the maximally fair option when deciding between two in-group or two out-group members.

 Summary

-Participants favored their own groups in the distribution of real rewards and penalties in a situation where a fairly irrelevant classification distinguished the ingroup and outgroup.
+Participants favored their own groups in the distribution of real rewards and penalties in a situation where a fairly irrelevant classification distinguished the in-group and out-group.
 The results support the theory that social categorization, regardless of the organizing principle, is capable of creating intentional discriminatory behavior.

 Applications

 People deliberately choose decisions that make their in-group “winners” even at the expense of maximizing joint collective utility.
-These seminal findings eventually led to the development of Social Identity Theory (1974) and Social Categorization Theory (Turner, et al., 1987) which continue to be highly influential models for understanding intergroup relations.
+These seminal findings eventually led to the development of Social Identity Theory2 and Social Categorization Theory3,which continue to be highly influential models for understanding intergroup relations.
 These theories stipulate that individuals can simultaneously possess any number of social identities which can then be selectively activated depending on the context.
-As a result, some researchers have found behavioral and neurological evidence that minimal group inductions can even override racial categorizations (Van Bavel, Packer, & Cunningham, 2008).
-Since the original study, the minimal group induction has been used in hundreds of social psychology experiments due to its (1) simplicity, (2) robust influence on cognition and behavior, and (3) relevance to one of the discipline’s core constructs.
+As a result, some researchers have found behavioral and neurological evidence that minimal group inductions can even override racial categorizations.4 Since the original study, the minimal group induction has been used in hundreds of social psychology experiments due to its (1) simplicity, (2) robust influence on cognition and behavior, and (3) relevance to one of the discipline’s core constructs.
 This research has also proven influential in fields ranging from political science to social neuroscience.

 References